 - George Rogers Clark National Historical Park

-There are also three commemorative sites of Illinois.
-All three of these are considered National Historic Trails that recognize original trails or routes of historical significance:
+There are also two commemorative sites in Indiana.
+National Historic Trails recognize original trails or routes of historical significance:

 - Lincoln Boyhood National Memorial

 The Indiana Dunes National Park is located in Porter, Indiana.
 This is on the far north side of the state stretching 15 miles along the Lake Michigan shoreline.